-Licence types: The differences between Commercial and Pleasure Boat licences, as perceived by BW, required the rationalisation of some anomalies eg contradictory requirements for the positioning of heating/cooking appliances in cabins without a second means of exit, contradictory requirements for guard rails around decks and counters.
+Licence types: The differences between Commercial and Pleasure Boat licences, as perceived by the then BW, required the rationalisation of some anomalies eg contradictory requirements for the positioning of heating/cooking appliances in cabins without a second means of exit, contradictory requirements for guard rails around decks and counters.

 Fuel system: Allowing the retention of certain fuel gauges, sight glasses, dipsticks and indicators on former freight carrying/passenger boats/tugs/ice-breakers etc. No requirement for a fuel drain valve.
 Variation in requirement for fuel return pipes.
 Variation in beam requirement for exemption on balance pipe valves and clarification of the term pipe.